 - Vitamins and minerals

 Cal MediConnect is a demonstration with the goal of integrating care for people with both Medicare and Medi-Cal.
-The demonstration is happening in 8 selected counties: Alameda, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo and Santa Clara, and will begin on various dates depending on the county.
+The demonstration is happening in 7 selected counties: Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo and Santa Clara, and began on various dates depending on the county.